nataliehdez11/nataliehdez11.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Agora Academy Postdoctoral Fellow at the SNF Agora Institute at Johns Hopkins University.
+I am an Agora Academy Postdoctoral Fellow at the SNF Agora Institute at Johns Hopkins University.
 I received my Ph.D. in Political Science from Yale University in May 2026 with Departmental Distinction.

 My research examines questions around representation, public opinion, persuasion, and gender, with a current focus on abortion policy in the post-*Roe v.
 Wade* era.
 My dissertation and ongoing projects address three interrelated questions:
 1. Do Americans have meaningful preferences on abortion—an essential condition for democratic representation?